Topologically nontrivial multicritical points: Model and Topological Phase Diagram

 where the parameter space $\boldsymbol{\Gamma}=\left\lbrace \Gamma_0,\Gamma_1,\Gamma_2,\Gamma_3 \right\rbrace$ and components of the Hamiltonian are $\chi_x(\boldsymbol{\Gamma},k)=\Gamma_0+\Gamma_1\cos(k)+\Gamma_2\cos(2k)+\Gamma_3\cos(3k)$, $\chi_y(\boldsymbol{\Gamma},k)=\Gamma_1\sin(k)+\Gamma_2\sin(2k)+\Gamma_3\sin(3k)$ and $\chi_z(\boldsymbol{\Gamma},k)=0$ with Pauli matrices $\boldsymbol{\sigma}=(\sigma_x,\sigma_y,\sigma_z)$.
 The parameters $\Gamma_{0,1,2,3}$ represent, respectively, intracell, intercell first, second, and third nearest neighbor hopping amplitudes in 1D Su-Schrieffer-Heeger (topological insulator) model \cite{su_solitons_1979}, with the tight-binding Hamiltonian

-where $c^{\dagger}_{i,j}$ and $c_{i,j}$ are the fermionic creation and annihilation operators.
+where $c^{\dagger}_{i,a(b)}$ and $c_{i,a(b)}$ are the fermionic creation and annihilation operators.
 The subscripts $a,b$ denote the sub-lattices.
-Similarly, the $\Gamma_{0,1,2,3}$ represents, respectively, onsite potential, first, second. and third nearest neighbor hopping and pairing amplitudes in 1D Kitaev (topological superconductor) model \cite{kitaev_unpaired_2001}, with the tight-binding Hamiltonian
+Similarly, the $\Gamma_{0,1,2,3}$ represents, respectively, the onsite potential, first, second. and third nearest neighbor hopping and pairing amplitudes in 1D Kitaev (topological superconductor) model \cite{kitaev_unpaired_2001}, with the tight-binding Hamiltonian

 where the nearest neighbor hopping and pairing amplitudes are considered to be equal.
-These models, having hopping amplitudes extended up to the third nearest neighbors, can support higher-order topological phases with topological invariant up to three, corresponding to localized edge modes at each end of the open chain.
+A schematic representation of the model is shown in Fig.\ref{fig01} under open boundary condition.
+These models, having hopping amplitudes extended up to the third nearest neighbors, can support topological phases with topological invariant up to three, corresponding to localized edge modes at each end of the open chain.

 In general, topological properties such as edge states can be captured using the topological invariant number \cite{kane2005quantum,thouless1982quantized}.
 For 1D systems, winding of the Andersen pseudospin vector $\boldsymbol{\chi}(\boldsymbol{\Gamma},k)$ in the Brillouin zone gives an integer-valued winding number that efficiently counts the number of localized edge modes.
 The winding number can be obtained as \cite{hasan2010colloquium,chen2019universality}